Culture Shock: Why Ministering to Children of Divorce Isn’t Like Traditional Children’s Ministry

 When ministering to children of divorce, it is beneficial to set up groups to accommodate mixed age grouping rather than putting all kids of the same age together.

-The flow of activities in a divorce ministry will likely need to be different than that in a weekly children’s ministry.
+The flow of activities in a divorce ministry will likely need to be different from that in a weekly children’s ministry.

 Allowing children to make choices is a much-needed technique and the name of the game so to speak when getting children of divorce involved in a group.